- A white cat that has no other color on its fur is not common.

 When was the last time you saw a completely white cat?
 If you’re struggling to answer, that’s normal.
 Just like blue eyes, all-white fur is rare in cats.
-The genetics behind the patterns and colors of a cat’s fur is very complicated — and for a cat to appear as pure white, its genetics need to effectively reject all of the potential color and pattern combinations printed in its DNA.
+The genetics behind the patterns and colors of a cat’s fur are very complicated — and for a cat to appear as pure white, its genetics need to effectively reject all of the potential color and pattern combinations printed in its DNA.
 Whiteness appears when a cat is missing the gene that provides pigmentation to its fur, and that only occurs in roughly five percent of the overall cat population.

 #8: Norwegian Forest Cat — Sleepy Giants Built For Cold